alexanderjfink/UniversalDesignBootstrap/README.md

 UniversalDesignBootstrap
 ========================

-Bootstrap of Higher Education Level Syllabus using Universal Course Design for Learning
+Open source, opinionated, course design and development using Universal Design for Learning (UDL) principles.

 NOTE: Currently doesn't do anything -- in development.
 Do not attempt to use.